lkrms/pretty-php/README.md

 `pretty-php` is a fast, deterministic, minimally configurable code formatter for PHP.

-By taking responsibility for the minutiae of formatting your code, `pretty-php` makes it easier to focus on the content and gives you more time and mental energy to use elsewhere.
+By taking responsibility for the whitespace in your code, `pretty-php` makes it easier to focus on the content, providing time and mental energy savings that accrue over time.

 Code formatted by `pretty-php` produces the smallest diffs possible and looks the same regardless of the project you're working on, eliminating visual